BruteFIR

 Configuring and running

-When BruteFIR is run for the first time (without parameters), it will generate a default configuration file (~/.brutefir_defaults) (if not the -nodefault option is used), and then complain that it cannot find .brutefir_config in the home directory, which is the default location.
+When BruteFIR is run for the first time without parameters, it will generate a default configuration file at ~/.config/BruteFIR/brutefir_defaults.conf (unless the -nodefault option is used), and then complain that it cannot find the main configuration file at its default location ~/.config/BruteFIR/brutefir.conf.
 The default configuration file contains default settings, which is extended and/or overridden in the main configuration file.
-A setting that is specified in the default configuration file, is not necessary to be listed in the main configuration file.
+A setting that is specified in the default configuration file does not need to be in the main.

-BruteFIR takes only four parameters, namely the filename of the main configuration file, and optionally -quiet to suppress title, warnings and informational messages at startup, and -nodefault if BruteFIR should read all settings from the main configuration file, and finally -daemon if it should run as a daemon.
+BruteFIR takes only four parameters, namely the filename of the main configuration file, and optionally -quiet to suppress title, warnings and informational messages at startup, and -nodefault if BruteFIR should read all settings from the main configuration file, and finally the legacy setting -daemon if it should run as a daemon (today setting up a systemd unit file is the normal way to run it as a daemon).

 If no parameters are given, the filename given in the default configuration file is used.
-If the filename is "stdin", BruteFIR will expect the configuration file to be available on the standard input.
+If the filename is "stdin", BruteFIR will expect the configuration file to be available on the standard input, a useful option for integration projects.

 The (default) default configuration file looks like this: